theosanderson/theo.io/content/post/2023-09-14-deckgl-svg/index.md

   ]
 ```

-To be able to output SVG we want to first build an intermediate version which doesn't use the DeckGL layers (there may be an alternative where you use them all along, but anyway), so we use:
+To be able to output SVG we want to first build an intermediate version which doesn't use the DeckGL layers (there may be an alternative approach where you use them all along, but anyway..), so we use:

 ```javascript
 const intermediateLayers =  [